Need to know

 Each villa has its very own Mr or Mrs Friday, a private butler to look after guests’ every need.
 Craving a refill from the ice-cream parlour?
 Just ask.

 Welcome.
 Extra beds can be added for US$74 a night, cots are free.
 Babysitting is available for US$18 per hour.
+Children aged seven to 11 get 50 per cent off food and drink: kids under six dine for free.

 Babies and over-5s.